-Given the important role snow cover plays in the Arctic surface energy budget and other aspects of the Arctic climate system (e.g., Serreze and Barry 2005; McGuire et al. 2006; Euskirchen et al. 2007), quantifying changes and variations in snow-cover duration, timing, and spatial patterns is essential for a comprehensive understanding of high-latitude climate changes.

-The core snow season was defined to be the longest period (in days) with snow cover for each year, for each grid cell (Fig. 4a, inset).
-Using the model datasets and this definition, the core season snow-onset date (typically in the fall, but could be in winter), core snow-free date (typically in the spring, but could be winter or summer), length of core snow season, date of first snow accumulation (snow that lasted at least 24 hours), date of last snow on the ground, and total number of days with snow on the ground were calculated.
-Over the 30-year period, this domain averaged 215 days with snow on the ground, 212 days of which were during the core snow season (Fig. 4a).
-The distribution of 30-year linear trends are shown in Fig. 4b, c, and d.
-Throughout much of the Arctic there was a decrease in the snow cover duration, with a regional peak of -17.0 days decade-1 (negative trends covered 75% of the domain) and a domain average of -2.6 days decade-1, but there were also regions of increased snow duration, with a maximum of 8.1 days decade-1 (Table 1).
-The trends in total number of days with snow on the ground (both the red and blue periods show in Fig. 4a, inset) were similar to those of the core snow period (Table 1).
-The Alaska region shown in Fig. 4c had an approximately 15-day snow cover decrease over the 30-year period.
-Trends in snow cover duration are strongly controlled by the combination of snow precipitation inputs (Fig. 3), and air-temperature (Fig. 2) and solar-radiation related ablation processes.
+Given the important role snow cover plays in Arctic surface energy and moisture budgets, and other aspects of the Arctic climate system (e.g., Serreze and Barry 2005; McGuire et al. 2006; Euskirchen et al. 2007), quantifying changes and variations in snow-cover duration, timing, and spatial patterns are essential for a comprehensive understanding of high-latitude climate changes.
+The core snow season was defined to be the longest continuous period (in days) with snow cover for each year, for each grid cell (Fig. 7a, inset).
+Using the model datasets and this definition, the core season snowonset date (typically in the fall, but could be in winter), core snow-free date (typically in the spring, but could be winter or summer), length of core snow season, date of first snow accumulation (snow that lasted at least 24 h), date of last snow on the ground, and total number of days with snow on the ground were calculated.
+Over the 30-yr period, this domain averaged 219 \pm 50 days with snow on the ground, 214 ± 52 days of which were during the core snow season (Fig. 7a).
+The 28-yr (1979-2007), average number of days with snow on the ground from the NOAA snow-cover dataset is given in Fig. 8.
+Even with the much coarser resolution, the general patterns and magnitudes are similar to the SnowModel simulation, with a domain average of 215 ± 57 days with snow on the ground.
+The distribution of 30-yr linear trends are shown in Figs. 7b-d.
+Throughout much of the Arctic, there was a decrease in the snow-cover duration, with a regional peak of -17.0 days decade-1 (p < 0.01) (negative trends covered 75% of the domain) and a domain average of -2.6 days decade-1 (p < 0.01), but there were also regions of increased snow duration, with a maximum of 8.1 days decade-1 (p < 0.10; Table 1).
+The trends in total number of days with snow on the ground (both the red and blue periods shown in Fig. 7a, inset) were similar to those of the core snow period (Table 1).
+The Alaska region, shown in Fig. 7c, had a